fboucquez/symbol-bootstrap/docs/wizard.md

   $ symbol-bootstrap wizard

 OPTIONS
+  -c, --customPreset=customPreset           [default: custom-preset.yml] The custom preset to be created.
   -h, --help                                It shows the help of this command.

   -t, --target=target                       [default: target] The target folder where the symbol-bootstrap network is
                                             generated

-  --customPresetFile=customPresetFile       [default: custom-preset.yml] The custom preset to be created.

   --network=mainnet|testnet|privateNetwork  The node or network you want to create